Islamic Architecture in Spain: Moorish and Arab History

 9. Cristo de la Luz, Toledo

 The Cristo de la Luz in Toledo, originally a mosque and now repurposed as a Catholic chapel, has roots dating back to the year 1000.
 Among the ten mosques that once graced Toledo, this structure stands as the sole survivor.
-It showcases well-preserved examples of Mudéjar architecture and art, rendering it a pivotal monument in the city.
+It showcases well-preserved examples of Mudéjar architecture and art, which makes it a pivotal monument in the city.

 10. Calahorra Tower, Córdoba